jmtayloruk/jmtayloruk.github.io/joining.md

 ---

-Official adverts will be posted very soon for **three** postdoc positions to start by January 2025 - early expressions of interest welcomed by email.
-My biological collaborators in Edinburgh and Sheffield will also be recruiting postdocs.
+I am currently recruiting for **three** postdoc positions to start by January 2025 - two in advanced *in vivo* [FLIM microscopy for force measurement in the beating heart](https://my.corehr.com/pls/uogrecruit/erq_jobspec_version_4.jobspec?p_id=153990) and one in [realtime heartbeat-synchronized imaging technologies](https://my.corehr.com/pls/uogrecruit/erq_jobspec_version_4.jobspec?p_id=153249).
+Further details below.
+My biological collaborators in Edinburgh and Sheffield will also be recruiting postdocs imminently.

 I also always welcome expressions of interest as a mentor for anyone applying for a research fellowship aligned with my own [research interests](/research/).